23.5. Specific evidence requirements for trade marks with no inherent adaptation to distinguish

 5.4 The scope of a registration for a trade mark that is not to any extent inherently adapted to distinguish must reflect actual use

 As acceptance under this provision is on the basis of established distinctiveness, the scope of the registration must reflect the use demonstrated in the evidence.
-This means that the specification, geographical area or even the trade mark may need to be amended (if acceptable under section 65) to conform with the use demonstrated in the evidence.
+This means that the specification, geographical area or even the trade mark may need to be amended (if acceptable under s 65) to conform with the use demonstrated in the evidence.

 5.4.1 Geographical limitations: